commaai/msgq/README.md

 ### Maintaining backwards-compatibility

-When making changes to the messaging spec you want to maintain backwards-compatability, such that old logs can be parsed with a new version of cereal.
+When making changes to the messaging spec you want to maintain backwards-compatibility, such that old logs can be parsed with a new version of cereal.
 Adding structs and adding members to structs is generally safe, most other things are not.
 Read more details [here](https://capnproto.org/language.html).